ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Clients are expected to be identified by their client instance key.
 If a particular client instance key is used at more than one authorization server, this could open up the possibility for multiple unrelated authorization servers to correlate client instances.
 This is especially a problem in the common case where a client instance is used by a single individual, as it would allow the authorization servers to correlate that individual between them.
 If this is a concern of a client, the client should use distinct keys with each authorization server.

----

-Handles are passed between parties and therefore should not contain any private data.

-When user information is passed to the client instance, the AS needs to make sure that it has the permission to do so.
+## Disclosure in Shared References

+Throughout many parts of GNAP, the parties pass shared references between each other, sometimes in place of the values themselves.
+For example the `interact_ref` value used throughout the flow.
+These references are intended to be random strings and should not contain any private or sensitive data that would potentially leak information between parties.

 --- back

 # Document History {#history}

 - Since -06
-    -
+    - Added privacy considerations section

 - -06
     - Removed "capabilities" and "existing_grant" protocol fields.